 A special word of appreciation to Keith Hamilton who compiled this document using different financial policies provided by various churches.
 Keith is a Certified Financial Planner.
-He is Director of the Church Financial Services Department for the Georgia Baptist Convention and serves as Georgia's state representative for GuideStone Financial Resources of the Southern Baptist Convention.
+He was a former Director of the Church Financial Services Department for the Georgia Baptist Convention and previously served as Georgia's state representative for GuideStone Financial Resources of the Southern Baptist Convention.